 If you're just getting going in your new career in the medical field, consider taking your training at Austin Career Institute in downtown Austin.
 Our campus is only a few blocks from the heart of one of America's most beautiful and growing communities.
 Austin is well-known for its authentic food, fantastic live music scene, the stunning Colorado River, and the University of Texas main campus.

-Many students may qualify for free training through Workforce Solutions scholarships covering 100% of the tuition.
+Your Medical Assistant training tuition could be offset by a grant, federal student aid or other sources of assistance.
 Courses start every month.
 Upon acceptance into the program, you can begin your training on the next start date.
-The 900-hour program takes about 10 months to complete.
+The 771-hour program takes about 8 months to complete.
 At the end of the training, you will receive a nationally accredited diploma as a medical assistant and be ready to pick the medical assistant certifications that's best for you!